 Location: 1198 S Seguin Road, Converse, TX

-Good to know: Home venue for Judson ISD baseball, Soccer facilities, Softball facilities.
+Good to know: Soccer facilities, Softball facilities.

 Parent tip: Call 210-945-1252 to ask about public access times when ISD teams aren't practicing or in-season.